MRunsten/solita-dev-academy-2023-exercise/README.md

     * Well performing HTTP server and reverse proxy that I have also used before.
 * Runtime
   * [Docker](https://www.docker.com/)
-    * containerization makes it easier to run applications.
+    * Containerization makes it easier to run applications.
 At the time being it can be also be considered to be the de-facto way to run for example web-application backends.
   * [Docker compose](https://docs.docker.com/compose/)
     * Provides a simple way to run a multi-container application service stack.
     * While I have also used kubernetes before and some kubernetes distributions can be started with docker compose, kubernetes seemed like an overkill for an application like this.
 It could have certainly been used or configuration files could have been provided, although using kubernetes would have made the application configuration and startup more complex, especially as I currently don't have ready-made service images uploaded for example to Docker hub.